 After this past year, we could all use a little extra luck.
 And happily, as gardeners, we need look no further than the Chinese New Year for inspiration.
 Among the many auspicious symbols for 2021 is this year’s lucky plant, the money tree, or Pachira aquatica.
-According to feng shui principles, it can help ensure a prosperous year ahead.
+According to feng shui principles, it could ensure a prosperous year ahead.
+Continue reading →

 For me, one of the highlights of December is the arrival in stores of all those winter-blooming cyclamen.
 Aside from poinsettias, they are my favorite cold-season flowers.
 There’s just one problem.
 After a couple of weeks, the plants’ stems often start to droop and the leaves may even turn yellow.
 But not to worry, there’s a solution!
 All it takes is an understanding of where cyclamen come from, and why temperature is key to their success indoors.
 Continue reading →

-Updating a home can be expensive.
+Decorating a home can be expensive.
 That said, flowering houseplants can offer an affordable alternative.
-I love how they perk up a room, adding fresh color to blah indoor spaces.
+I love how they perk up a room, instantly injecting color into blah indoor spaces.
 Changed your mind?
-You can swap things around or change them out completely.
+You can switch them around or swap them out completely.
 And houseplants last a whole lot longer than cut flowers.

-I know… for some, the thought of growing plants in their home can be intimidating.
+I know… for some, the thought of growing plants in their home can seem intimidating.
 But in fact, it’s easy.
-All you need to do is follow three essential steps.
+All you need to do is follow the steps below.

 1. GIVE YOUR FLOWERING HOUSEPLANTS SOME SUN

-No matter the species, flowering houseplants need at least some concentrated hours of bright to direct sunlight in order to produce blooms.
+Sun is the main source of energy for almost every living thing.
+All flowering houseplants need at least some concentrated hours of bright to direct sunlight in order to produce blooms.

 Plants need at least some sunlight to flower